epfl-ada/ada-2023-project-adacadabra1000101/README.md

 ### Part 5: Story-Telling
 **Step 8: Web Design** <br>
     - We use our findings to create our story on the webpage. <br>

-### Part 6: When the fun *finally* begins
-**Step 9: Adding our own images** <br>
-    - We add our own images and use what we found earlier to determine what character trope would suit each of us best using logistic regression <br>

-***BONUS step: Adding an interactive feature*** <br>
-    - We add a feature where a user can upload his own image and/or fill a form.
-We would then analyse his image and/or form to show the character trope that suits the user best.

 ## Proposed Timeline
 - 17.11: Pre-processing our movies & character metadata as well as tv tropes cluster. <br>